Utah and Nevada Solar Power Incentives and Rebates

 Contact our project manager Kate at 801-783-3310

 Below, you can see the Reno 2017 Settlement information.
 If you scroll down, you’ll see tranches of 80MW, and how the retail rate (what you get back for what you push onto the grid) adjusts every time the solar industry hits 80 MW of residential solar.
-For reference, the industry is now in the 1st tranche, and customers receive 95% of the retail rate for what they push back onto the grid.
+For reference, the industry is now in the 1st tranche, and customers receive 95 percent of the retail rate for what they push back onto the grid.

 Assembly Bill 405, which was passed by the Nevada Legislature and signed into law by Governor Brian Sandoval in June of 2017, established new rules for rooftop solar customers with systems under 25 kilowatts who applied for and installed a private rooftop solar system on or after June 15, 2017.